Hard Money Loan: Definition And What To Watch Out For

 What Is A Hard Money Loan?

-A hard money loan is a short-term loan that does not come from traditional lenders, but rather individuals or private companies that accept property or an asset as collateral.
-Borrowers may turn to hard money loans after a loan or mortgage application is denied, or to avoid the lengthy process of getting approved for a loan through traditional means.
+Traditional lenders don’t issue hard money loans.
+You get them from individual investors or private companies.
+Borrowers may turn to hard money loans after a loan or mortgage application is denied or to avoid the lengthy process of getting approved for a loan through traditional methods.

-How Does A Hard Money Loan Work?
+How Do Hard Money Loans Work?

 Let’s take a look at how hard money loans work compared to more traditional forms of financing.

-Hard Money Loan
+How To Get A Hard Money Loan

 What Are Hard Money Loans Used For?